| +Home | Museum | Wanted | Specs | Previous | Next |

 during this attempt of the machine to do the impossible results in no

-made up of magnetically actuated microswitches mounted in a heavy
+made up of magnetically actuated reed switches.
+The keyboard is

-metal frame.
-The keyboard connects into the backplane of the machine via
+mounted in a heavy metal frame and connects into the backplane of the calculator

-upper right corner of the machine.
+upper right corner of the calculator's chassis.